zjh22/machine-learning-projects/README.md

 # machine-learning-projects
-Some fundamental machine learning projects that I trained by myself in Kaggle, but I made some different to achieve other purpose.
+Some fundamental machine learning projects that I trained by myself in Kaggle, but I made some differences to achieve other purpose.